sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2023/04/2023-04-10-the-tiffin-center-with-it-culture-and-yummy-food.md

 ---

 Usually, on Sundays we get breakfast and dinner from outside instead of preparing at home.
-We know a nice place from where we usually get the breakfast, but today we wanted to try some new place.
+We know a nice place from where we usually get the breakfast, but yesterday we wanted to try some new place.
 After searching around for 30 minutes we finally found a new tiffin center.

 I went to the shop and asked the person sitting at cash counter what I want, and she repeated my order loudly to the people preparing the food.